nautechsystems/nautilus_trader/docs/user_guide/logging.md

 )
 ```

-For backtesting, simply replace the config class with `BacktestEngineConfig`, as the same options are available.
+For backtesting, the `BacktestEngineConfig` class can be used instead of `TradingNodeConfig`, as the same options are available.